 “I have an idea.
 I have some of her files.”
 The truth was he had quite a few ideas already, but no clear answers.

 “No, of course not.
-That’s a totally different project.
+It’s a totally different project.
 As you know, I’m planning to organize her notes for her editor, Peter Graf, so he can finish her article.
-He still wants to get some of what he likes to call her ‘provocative insights’ into Currents Magazine.”
+He’s still hoping to get some of what he likes to call her ‘provocative insights’ into Currents Magazine.”

-Currents came out ten times a year, and Roger was hoping to get something to Graf in time for their October issue.
+Currents came out ten times a year.
+In late March Roger had promised to get Graf something for their November issue to align with the 60th anniversary of the assassination.
 This wasn’t news for Sam.
-Roger had said as much several times.
+Roger had already said as much on several occasions.
 Nevertheless, his publisher rocked back in his seat and frowned.

 “I guess that makes sense.
 It’s good of her editor to finish it for her…You mentioned ‘provocative insights.’
 Did Rachel reach any conclusions?”